-Unconditional promises to give (pledges receivable) are recorded in the year the promise is made.
-Unconditional promises to give are all considered collectible within one year and are recorded at their net realizable value.
+Pledges receivable are recorded in the year the promise is made.
+Pledges receivable are all considered collectible within one year and are recorded at their net realizable value.

 Inventory

 Inventory relates to the retail thrift store and consists of donated items whose value is recorded at estimated fair value.
 Items received and sold during the year are recorded at their sales value.